 A Great Online Catalog.
 Next, you’ll need someone, or multiple people, depending on the size of your auction, to enter the donated items in your online auction catalog.
 Here you should take a cue from the catalogs you get in the mail.
 The same things that get your attention in your Pottery Barn catalog will be the same thing that gets your supporters attention.
 Great pictures and an interesting and exciting description of the item will go a long way to getting bids.
 Find someone that is a good writer and will enjoy writing colorful and fun headlines and copy.
 Ask for quality photos from your donors or take photos with your smartphone.
 They don’t have to be super-high quality, they just need to look good, be clear and it helps if it has a dpi of 300 for clarity.
 Finally, have a strategy to start the bidding fairly low – maybe 20% of the estimated value.

 Market Like a Pro.
-You can have millions of dollars worth of donated items, and a great catalog, but you won’t make any money unless people comes to your auction and bid.
+You can have millions of dollars worth of donated items and make websites that sell on their own, and a great catalog, but you won’t make any money unless people comes to your auction and bid.
 Make finding your auction easy, and make bidding easy.
 Just a simple email to your contact list won’t cut it.
 You need to get creative.
 Think like a marketer and have fun.
 Use a theme so you have a consistent look and theme.
 Always provide an easy link that will take your supporter directly to your auction website.
 Use your most amazing auction items as teasers and make your supporters want to visit the site to see more.
 Give them a taste of the products available and the great prices they might get them for.

 Promote, Promote, Promote.
 It’s not enough to send out one email to all of your contacts and hope they participate.
 You need to do it again and again, at different stages of your auction.
 You only need a short window to run an auction.
 Some people will bid when they open the catalog, these are the folks that might enter their maximum bid, so they don’t have to worry about it again.
 But, the truth is, people like to bid at the end of an auction in the hopes that they’ll steal the item at a cheap price.
 This doesn’t work out so well when there is maximum bidding going on, so encourage people to max bid, and explain how it all works.